gyanantaran/emergent-garden/README.md

 # Emergent Behaviour Simulation

-This project is a simulation of emergent behavior, with particles that interact with each other and their environment.
+This project(built over a weekend) is a simulation of emergent behavior, with particles that interact with each other and their environment.
 The goal of this project is to create a simulation that demonstrates emergent behavior, which arises when the collective behavior of a large number of entities results in complex, unexpected patterns.

 ## Features